ZCMax/zcmax.github.io/_pages/about.md

 # 🔥 News
-- *2024.06* We realse a new task: 3D reasoning grounding and benchmark: ScanReason to examine the 3D understanding ability in the era of Foundation Model.
+- *2024.06*: &nbsp;🎉🎉 We realse a new task: 3D reasoning grounding and benchmark: ScanReason to examine the 3D understanding ability in the era of Foundation Model.
-- *2024.06* The report of our follow-up work with the most-ever hierarchical grounded language annotations, MMScan, has been released.
+- *2024.06*: The report of our follow-up work with the most-ever hierarchical grounded language annotations, MMScan, has been released.
-- *2024.02* We will co-organize <a href="https://opendrivelab.com/challenge2024/">Autonomous Grand Challenge</a> in CVPR 2024.
+- *2024.02*: We will co-organize <a href="https://opendrivelab.com/challenge2024/">Autonomous Grand Challenge</a> in CVPR 2024.
 Welcome to try the Multi-View 3D Visual Grounding track!
 - *2024.02*: &nbsp;🎉🎉 Our EmbodiedScan is accepted by CVPR 2024!